Solving SDP Faster: A Robust IPM Framework and Efficient Implementation: Introduction

 More formally, for the above formulation of SDP (Definition~\ref{def:sdp_primal}), is that possible to solve it in $mn^2+m^{\omega} + n^{\omega}$ time?
-In this work, we give a positive answer to this question.
-For the tall dense case where $m = \Omega(n^2)$, our algorithm runs in $m^{\omega} + m^{2+1/4}$ time, which matches the current matrix multiplication time.
-The tall dense case is one of the two predominant cases in \cite{jklps20} (see Table~1.2 in \cite{jklps20}, and we improve it in Table~\ref{table:runtime}).
+In this work, we give a positive answer to this question by using our new techniques.
+For the tall dense SDP where $m = \Omega(n^2)$, our algorithm runs in $m^{\omega} + m^{2+1/4}$ time, which matches the current matrix multiplication time.
+The tall dense SDP finds many applications and is one of the two predominant cases in \cite{jklps20}\footnote{See Table~1.2 in \cite{jklps20} and Section~\ref{sec:related_work}.}.
+This is the first result that shows SDP can be solved as fast as solving linear systems.